ljdyer/Space-Punct-Cap-Restoration/index.md

 ### Models

 **[Naive Bayes Space Restorer](https://github.com/ljdyer/Naive-Bayes-Space-Restorer)**<br>
-A Python class to enable convenient training of a Naive Bayes-based statistical model for restoration of spaces to unsegmented streams of input characters.
+Train Naive Bayes-based statistical machine learning models for restoring spaces to unsegmented sequences of input characters.
 (Referred to in the paper as **NB**.)

 **[BiLSTM Char Feature Restorer](https://github.com/ljdyer/BiLSTM-Char-Feature-Restorer/)**<br>
-A Python class to enable convenient training of BiLSTM character-level models for restoration of features such as spaces, punctuation, and capitalisation to unsegmented streams of input characters.
+Train character-level BiLSTM models for restoration of features such as spaces, punctuation, and capitalization to unformatted texts.
 (Referred to in the paper as **BiLSTMCharSpace**/**BiLSTMCharE2E**.)

 **[CRF for Punctuation Restoration](https://github.com/anthonyhughes/crf-punctuation-restoration)**<br>
 Conditional Random Fields model for a punctuation restoration task.
 (Referred to in the paper as **CRF**.)